Vladislavlhp7/lay_summarisation/report/report.md

   - \bibliographystyle{acl_natbib.bst}
 graphics: yes
 abstract: |
-  In this work we design an extractive-abstractive lay summarisation pipeline for biomedical papers [@biolaysumm-2023-overview] that generates summaries for non-experts.
-  For that purpose, we create a sentence-level ROUGE-maximising dataset from the gold summaries and the whole articles, which we then use to train a BERT-based classifier to identify the most important sentences per article.
-  Once an extracted summary is produced we feed it into two abstractive models (Clinical-Longformer [@li2023comparative], GPT-2 [@radford2019language]) that paraphrase the summary into a more readable version.
-  To evaluate our models we used the ROUGE metric [@lin-2004-rouge] and the readability metrics - FKGL [@Kincaid1975DerivationON], Gunning Fog Score [@gunning1952technique], and ARI [@senter1967automated] on the gold summaries and the generated summaries.
-  Results ...
+    In this study, we present an extractive-abstractive lay summarization pipeline for biomedical papers aimed at generating accessible summaries for non-experts.
+To achieve this, we construct a sentence-level dataset optimized for maximizing ROUGE scores, utilizing both lay summaries and full articles.
+We employ a BERT-based classifier for identifying the most important sentences within each article.
+The extracted summaries are then input into two abstractive models, Clinical-Longformer and GPT-2, which paraphrase the summaries to enhance readability.
+We evaluate the performance of our models using the ROUGE metric, along with readability metrics such as Flesch-Kincaid Grade Level (FKGL), Gunning Fog Score, and Automated Readability Index (ARI).
+    We find that a ROUGE-maximizing extractive summarization approach is effective for generating extractive summaries, with the Clinical-Longformer model achieving the best results for combined ROUGE and readability scores.
+    Our approach demonstrates the potential for generating lay-friendly summaries of biomedical papers, bridging the gap between expert knowledge and public understanding.
 ---

 # Introduction {#sec:introduction}